MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-convert-existing-locations-to-warehouse-locations.md

     Using the open item ledger entries for the specified location, warehouse journal lines are created that sum up every combination of Item No., Variant Code, Unit of Measure Code, and, if necessary, Lot No. and Serial No. in the item ledger entries.
 The warehouse journal lines are then posted.
 This posting creates warehouse entries that place the inventory in the warehouse adjustment bin.
 The **Adjustment Bin Code** on the location card is also set.

 4. To see which items were added to the adjustment bin during the batch job, run the **Warehouse Adjustment Bin** report.
 5. When the **Create Warehouse Location** batch job has completed, perform and post a warehouse physical inventory.
-For more information, see [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).
+For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).

 > [!NOTE]
 >  It is recommended that you run the **Create Warehouse Location** batch job at a time when it will not impact the daily work in the system.
 This job processes each entry in the **Item Ledger Entry** table, and if there are a large number of item ledger entries, the job can last several hours.